 Applicants for PhD degrees are encouraged, but not required, to contact potential supervisors before applying.
 In the process of selection, the School's postgraduate committee will select a prospective supervisor for each applicant, taking into account previous discussion, subject fit, and availability.
-The staff’s areas of supervision can be found on the people page.
+The staff’s areas of supervision can be found on the list of potential research supervisors page.

 Since the SGSAH application process is very time consuming, you should apply as early as possible.
 Candidates who contact potential supervisors or the Director of Postgraduate Research Studies in November or before will be at an advantage because the School will have more time to help them refine their applications.
 SGSAH applications must be approved for nomination by the School and then by a University panel before they can be submitted on the SGSAH website.

 Full details concerning SGSAH funding can be found on their website.
 The School is particularly keen to support applications linked to their cluster of research expertise in Theology and the Arts, Religion and Politics, the Bible and its Theology, or Analytical and Exegetical Theology, or to any other area of individual staff expertise.